Trump-backed J.D. Vance will win Ohio GOP Senate primary, CNN projects - KESQ

 Ohio gubernatorial primaries

-On the Democratic side, former Dayton Mayor Nan Whaley will defeat former Cincinnati Mayor John Cranley, CNN projects.
+On the Democratic side, former Dayton mayor Nan Whaley defeated former Cincinnati mayor John Cranley, CNN projected.
 She’ll face an uphill climb against DeWine in November.

+In Ohio’s 11th Congressional District, Democratic Rep. Shontel Brown has won her rematch against Nina Turner, CNN projected.

-In Indiana, GOP Sen. Todd Young and Democrat Thomas McDermott, who is the mayor of Hammond, are running uncontested in their respective Senate primaries on Tuesday.
+In Indiana, GOP Sen. Todd Young and Democrat Thomas McDermott, who is the mayor of Hammond, ran uncontested in their respective Senate primaries on Tuesday.

 This story has been updated with additional developments.